Enjoy a full-day, private tour to discover more of Mauritius’ Indian heritage.

 Driving out of Port Louis you'll stop briefly at Kaylasson Hindu Temple, before arriving at a local Hindu family’s house.
 Stopping to have lunch, you'll experience the traditional seven-vegetable curries served on banana leaves with rice that are normally served during Indo-Mauritian weddings.
 Please note, this part of the tour is not private.

 After lunch you'll visit Ganga Talao, also known as Grand Bassin, where the largest Hindu temple of the island is built around a sacred lake.
-During the Maha Shivaratri Festival, thousands of worshippers walk from all across the island to this crater lake, set among the mountains and on most days, visitors to the temple mix with devotees praying or making offerings at the lakeside.
+During the Maha Shivaratri Festival, thousands of worshipers walk from all across the island to this crater lake, set among the mountains and on most days, visitors to the temple mix with devotees praying or making offerings at the lakeside.
 Your guide will explain some of the background to the temple and lake before returning you to your hotel.

 who's been there